Ono-Katsuki/Claude-Repository-Creator/README.md

 6. **Multi-Language Support**: Generate code for multiple programming languages and frameworks, including Python, JavaScript, Java, React, and more.

 7. **Comprehensive Documentation**: Automatically generate README files and other necessary documentation for your project.

+8. **Custom Prompts**: Use markdown files in the prompts directory to create and use custom prompts for various stages of project creation.

 ## Getting Started